- John Appleby made bold predictions on HANA.

-Brightwork Research and Analysis is completely independent from all vendors, including all of the vendors discussed here.
-We, unlike Forrester, did not take money from SAP to create a fake TCO study How Accurate Was The Forrester TCO Study? even before HANA was implemented almost anywhere.
-In fact, we have performed the most HANA research of an independent entity and published the most and the most detailed analysis of this topic, and we can say definitely that HANA is the highest TCO database that is sold today.
+Brightwork Research and Analysis is entirely independent of all vendors, including all of the vendors discussed here.
+We, unlike Forrester, did not take money from SAP to create a fake TCO study How Accurate Was The Forrester TCO Study?
+Even before HANA was implemented almost anywhere.
+We have performed the most HANA research of an independent entity and published the most and the most detailed analysis of this topic.
+We can say that HANA is the highest TCO database that is sold today.
 DB2 is not even close to the cost of HANA.

 Chris Eaton’s Response

 “To answer your specific question